-- (e) First written warning.
-Where there are no other active written warnings on your disciplinary record, you will usually receive a first written warning. - (f) Final written warning.
-In case of further misconduct or failure to improve where there is an active first written warning on your record, you will usually receive a final written warning.
-This may also be used without a first written warning for serious cases of misconduct or poor performance. - (g) Dismissal.
+- (a) First written warning or suspension.
+Where there are no other active written warnings or suspensions on your disciplinary record, you will usually receive a first written warning or suspension of working days. - (b) Final written warning or suspension.
+In case of further misconduct or failure to improve where there is an active first written warning or suspension on your record, you will usually receive a final written warning or suspension of working days.
+This may also be used without a first written warning or suspension for serious cases of misconduct or poor performance. - (c) Dismissal.
 You may be dismissed for gross misconduct or failure to improve where there is an active final written warning on your record, or for any act of gross misconduct.
 Examples of gross misconduct are given below together with any other circumstance which is considered by the law as a gross negligence or misconduct.
 You may also be dismissed without a warning for any act of misconduct or unsatisfactory performance during your probationary period.

 14.5.
-Gross misconduct
+Gross Misconduct